Toni-SM/skrl/docs/source/intro/examples.rst

 Learning in an Isaac Gym environment (one agent, multiple environments)
 -----------------------------------------------------------------------

-These examples perform the training of an agent in all Isaac Gym environments.
+These examples perform the training of an agent in the `Isaac Gym environments <https://github.com/NVIDIA-Omniverse/IsaacGymEnvs>`_.
 The scripts try to load the environment from preview 3, but if they fail, they will try to load the environment from preview 2

 .. image:: ../_static/imgs/example_isaacgym.png
       :width: 100%